roggc/rsc-ssr-rcc-initial/README.md

 **node dist/server/rsc.js** and **node dist/server/ssr.js**.

 And we are done.
 Now go to the browser and load localhos:8080 to see the app in action.
 Have fun!

+An article explaining the theory behind this project can be found at [here](https://medium.com/@roggc9/rsc-ssr-rcc-react-client-components-implementation-from-scratch-e96ba0d6e1b4).